-The project aims to reconceptualise the existing links between migration, development and security in the Sahel, a region where this nexus is particularly pronounced.
-The research also seeks to recast EU and US policies in these domains and analyse the opportunities and challenges facing the transatlantic partners in the region.
+The project aimed to reconceptualise the existing links between migration, development and security in the Sahel, a region where this nexus is particularly pronounced.
+The research also sought to recast EU and US policies in these domains and analyse the opportunities and challenges facing the transatlantic partners in the region.

-The project foresees a number of activities including the publication of a volume, and the organisation of a series of outreach and dissemination activities.
+The project included a number of activities among which the publication of a volume, and the organisation of a series of outreach and dissemination activities.
 An international conference (Addis Ababa, 11 December 2017) developed policy recommendations addressed to both international actors.
 This conference was followed by a seminar (Rome, 20 February 2018) for the dissemination of policy recommendations.

 Funding: FEPS, NDI, Italy’s Ministry of Foreign Affairs and International Cooperation (MAECI), Compagnia di San Paolo.